Appeals

 1. Filing an Appeal

 b.
-The submitted appeal must contain specific citation that shows the reason for the appeal consistent with the Reasons for Appeal section.
+The submitted appeal must contain specific reference to the basis of appeal consistent with the Reasons for Appeal section (10.3).

 d.
 There is one appeal proceeding per case.
-Case officers, hearing officers and the opposing respondent or complainant all have the right to review the appellant’s appeal submission and the opportunity to provide a supplemental statement and/or documentation as part of the appeal process.
-Any supplemental information from the opposing respondent or complainant and/or other non-appellant parties must be submitted within three (3) business days of receiving notification of the appeal request.
+Case officers, hearing officers, and the university complainant all have the right to review the appellant’s appeal submission and the opportunity to provide a supplemental statement and/or documentation as part of the appeal process.
+Any supplemental information from other parties must be submitted within three (3) business days of receiving notification of the appeal request to receive consideration.

 2. Appeal Process

 c.
-If the appeal is accepted for further review, the Appeals Board shall consider the appeal based solely on the record, request for appeal, and supplemental statement and/or documentation provided by the opposing party, case officer or hearing authority involved in the case.
+If the appeal is accepted for further review, the Appeals Board/Officer shall consider the appeal based solely on the record, request for appeal, and supplemental statement and/or documentation provided by the opposing party, case officer or hearing authority involved in the case.
+The role of the Appeals Board/Officer is not to reweigh the evidence and will confine their review to only the cited reasons for the appeal.
+The Appeals Board/Officer will then reach a decision and inform the appellant in writing.

-f.
-During the summer months and/or break periods (e.g., May through August), if a request for appeal is submitted, the Dean of Students shall serve as the appeal authority.
-When possible and based on availability, the Dean of Students will involve the Appeals Board to review appeals occurring during break periods.
+d.
+During the summer months and/or break periods (e.g., May through August), if a request for appeal is submitted, the Dean of Students shall serve as the appeal authority for all level of appeals.
+When appropriate and based on availability, the Dean of Students will involve the Appeals Board to review appeals occurring during break periods.

 3. Reasons For Appeal